CHECK OUT OUR NEWEST PROGRAMS!

 INSTITUTION

 Support from corporate and foundation donors is critical to the ongoing success of An Open Book.
-Our programs are for low-income children from early childhood through high school.
+Our programs support equitable access to literacy, arts and humanities programs for students in low-income communities from early childhood through high school.
 While all of our events promote literacy, they also address specific curricular goals including ELL, S.T.E.M., Common Core, and fine arts.

 Given the variety and number of An Open Book events, we are happy to match an event(s) with your philanthropic goals.
 If your staff is interested in seeing the work we do, contact us about attending an event by sending an email to [email protected].